 Pressing ahead with efforts for better regulation and less red tape

 Any economy that wants to be competitive needs to ensure that it is governed by modern, effective regulation and that its administration is working efficiently.
 This is to ensure that companies, startups, and those who have recently taken over an established firms can focus on their core business and spend as little time as possible dealing with administrative work and bureaucratic procedure.

 By implementing a break on bureaucracy, which follows the principle of 'one-in, one-out', drafting legislation for two Cutting Bureaucracy Acts, and by modernising public procurement, the ministry has drastically reduced the cost of compliance for companies (by some 2 billion euros in total).
 Similarly, SMEs will find it easier to secure public contracts.
-Furthermore, an SMEs test has been introduced to ensure that the financial impact of new regulation and legislation on SMEs is assessed before any such measures are taken.
+Furthermore, an SMEs test (in German) has been introduced to ensure that the financial impact of new regulation and legislation on SMEs is assessed before any such measures are taken.
 Find out more.